nus-cs2030s/2324-s2/docs/02-type.md

 ### Subtyping Between Java Primitive Types

-Consider the range of values that the primitive types can take, Java defines the following subtyping relationship:
+Considering the range of values that the primitive types can take, Java defines the following subtyping relationship:

 - `byte` <: `short` <: `int` <: `long` <: `float` <: `double`
 - `char` <: `int`